RocketDragon/channel-backup-nodejs/README.md

-# channel-backup-clean
+# channel-backup-nodejs

-A clean repository for other environment templates.
-Can also be used to create a backup from scratch without a pre-existing environment config.
+A NodeJS environment configuration for channel backups.